diorahman/pgg/README.md

-# ObjWrap
+# Pgg

-This is a boilerplate of node binding extending the node::ObjectWrap.
 It uses nan.

 ## License